|

 or using mobile broadband to access the Internet, and seamlessly

-handing off the call/data session from tower to tower without skipping
+handing off your call or data session from tower to tower without

 a beat, is quite a feat of technology.
 And try packaging cell

-phone features, radios, antennas, etc. into a sleep small device that's
+phone features, radios, antennas, etc. into small, thin, sleek device

 a